neosheo/PipeFeeder/README.md

 		location /del_sub {
 			uwsgi_pass pipefeeder:3031;
 		}

+		location /upload_subs {
+			uwsgi_pass pipefeeder:3031;
 		}

+		location /backup_subs {
+			uwsgi_pass pipefeeder:3031;
 		}

+	}
+}
 events {}
 ```

-6. Running the following command to start the container (NOTE: the build command may take a while):
+5. Running the following command to start the container (NOTE: the build command may take a while):
 By default the user in the build file is set 1000:1000 you should adjust this to match your user accounts' uid and gid respectively so you can access the files from outside the container.
 Do so by editing the groupadd and useradd commands in the Dockerfile.
 Create a file called compose.yaml in the pipefeeder directory.
 The following is my recommended content for compose.yaml, feel free to tweak it to your needs.